pixeen/tailwindcss-size-plugin/README.md

 # Tailwind CSS size plugin

-> This plugin is still in development mode, do not use in production.

 A Tailwind CSS plugin that lets you set the width and height at the same time.

 ## Getting Started